-When can I start driver training?
+When can I start driving school?

 How much does driving school lower your insurance in Ontario?